 What is a Neonatal Nurse?

-To become a Neonatal Nurse individuals need extensive training and specialized education to learn to care for these tiny patients.
+To become a Neonatal Nurse, individuals need extensive training and specialized education to learn to care for these tiny patients.
 Neonatal nurses are essential to babies that are born prematurely.
-The babies need assistance with several types of medical treatment to ensure they stay healthy.
+The babies need assistance with several types of medical treatment to stay healthy.
 Some of the problems that a baby may face could include heart problems or lung development issues.

 What Does a Neonatal Nurse Do?

-A neonatal nurse needs to know how to work with various types of situations that are considered high risk.
+A neonatal nurse must know how to work with various situations considered high risk.
 They will have to be able to work efficiently and quickly to give the baby what they need and ensure they continue to get healthier every day.
-Some premature babies have to stay in the neonatal intensive care unit (NICU) for several weeks or even months depending on their case.
+Some premature babies must stay in the neonatal intensive care unit (NICU) for several weeks or months, depending on their case.

 Is it Hard to be a Neonatal Nurse?

 The nurses will have to learn how to communicate together, understand how to use various types of equipment, give infant care classes to parents, and deal with difficult emotional situations with the new baby’s parents or the death of an infant.
 The nurses will often see the parents and will need to provide updates regarding each baby they take care of.

 This way, the parents understand how their baby is doing and the next steps necessary to get the baby closer to being healthy enough to go home.
 The requirements to become a neonatal nurse are more than a nursing degree.